intanpermata96/pandas-Foundations/README.md

 # pandas Foundations

+The data analysis is documented in [pandas Foundations.ipynb](https://github.com/iDataist/pandas-Foundations/blob/master/pandas%20Foundations.ipynb).
+The lecture notes and the raw data files are also stored in the repository.
+The summary of the content is shown below:

 - Data ingestion & inspection: import and inspect a variety of datasets.

 - Exploratory data analysis: perform statistical and visual EDA.